 - 2.3.1.
 In recent years there has been a step change in understanding the importance of the countryside, open spaces and what is termed in planning circles "green infrastructure".
 It is now a major issue to be considered in the planning process.
 In no small part this is due to the threat of climate change, moving outside the European Union's regulatory influence, and the coronavirus global pandemic. - 2.3.2.
-Green infrastructure is defined in the National Planning Policy Framework as 'a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities'27 and by Breckland as a term used to cover all types of green space, large or small, public or private; including water bodies such as river corridors that can be multi-functional, urban or rural, and capable of delivering a wide range of environmental and quality of life benefits to local communities.28 Thus green infrastructure ranges from a sports field to areas that reduce flooding, preserve soil or provide green corridors through which wildlife can move. - 2.3.3.
+Green infrastructure is defined in the National Planning Policy Framework as 'a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities'30 and by Breckland as a term used to cover all types of green space, large or small, public or private; including water bodies such as river corridors that can be multi-functional, urban or rural, and capable of delivering a wide range of environmental and quality of life benefits to local communities.31 Thus green infrastructure ranges from a sports field to areas that reduce flooding, preserve soil or provide green corridors through which wildlife can move. - 2.3.3.
 In a bid to balance the pressure for development with the recognised importance of the green scene, both national and local governments have updated their guiding principles.
 The National Planning Policy Framework and Breckland's Local Plan have "sustainable" development as their aim, meaning development can be supported if it "improves the economic, social and environmental objectives of Breckland".
-Developments that fail to integrate and enhance the existing local green infrastructure network will not be favourably considered.29 - 2.3.4.
-To enable this, Breckland has devised "sustainable development principles"30 based on accepted national and local guidelines.
+Developments that fail to integrate and enhance the existing local green infrastructure network will not be favourably considered.32 - 2.3.4.
+To enable this, Breckland has devised "sustainable development principles" based on accepted national and local guidelines.
 Top of the list are environmental considerations.
 The first is to "mitigate and adapt to climate change".
-The second is "protect and enhance the natural, built and historic environment". - 2.3.5.
+The second is "protect and enhance the natural, built and historic environment".
+Policy CE2 sets out a policy approach towards a more sustainable way of life in the neighbourhood area.
+It is based on the contents of the Local Design Guide B. Items for inclusion in the Green Living Plan are provided in Local Design Green Living checklist of the Guide. - 2.3.5.
 A further national advance in this area is "biodiversity net gain", an approach incorporated into the planning system that aims to leave the natural environment in a measurably better state than beforehand.
 In the Environment Bill (2020) the Government states: "delivering much-needed housing does not have to come at the expense of vital biodiversity.
 Through the Bill, we will introduce a mandatory approach to biodiversity net gain.
-This will require developers to ensure habitats for wildlife are enhanced, with a 10% increase in habitat value for wildlife compared with the pre-development baseline."31
+This will require developers to ensure habitats for wildlife are enhanced, with a 10% increase in habitat value for wildlife compared with the pre-development baseline."34